brycepedroza/docucisaurus/docs/how-to-build/launch.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---

-# To Agency CISOs
+# Program Launch

 You have just learned the **basics of Docusaurus** and made some changes to the **initial template**.